uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/data_types/int8.rst

 ####

-To push higher performance during inference computations, recent work has focused on computations that use activations and weights stored a lower precision to achieve higher throughput.
+To push higher performance during inference computations, recent work has focused on computations that use activations and weights stored at lower precision to achieve higher throughput.
 Int8 computations offer improved performance over higher-precision types because they enable packing more computations into a single instruction, at the cost of reduced (but